jdnvn/ssofast/README.md

 # ssofast
-Script to automate the aws sso process
+Script to automate the AWS SSO login process.

 ## Setup
 Clone this repo